A Field Report on Self Study Literacy

 I have always seen, since in 1982 at Muktananda’s celebration in Mumbai I wandered penniless off to the beach suddenly surrounded by a crowd of penniless beggar children, such poverty and desperation!
 I could do nothing, but I saw, and I was in tears then, but I said to myself, Some day, I’m going to do something for these children.

-The test is pretty clear when trying to explain, they don’t know the phonetic meaning of [a] for damn sure because they don’t Lead but they Follow when given enough information that a literate person would say the sound, after all the letter is right there; the diagnostic clues are subtle but decisive.
+The test is pretty clear when trying to explain, they don’t know the sound of this squiggle, the phonetic meaning of [a], for damn sure because they don’t Lead but they Follow when given enough information that a literate person would say the sound, after all the letter is right there; the diagnostic clues are subtle but decisive.
 30% unpard in Delhi is not unlikely despite the many who say No, this is bekaar, in Delhi Everyone can read; despite the pretty check in lady who denies even knowing any illiterate people.
 Like I’m crazy.
 She has made a life looking up, associating up, being pretty, not looking down.
 Never look down.

 The airport fluorescents blur.
 Tears are on my cheeks.